 Economic Calendar

 For homebuyers and refinancers, mortgage rates are critical and closely tied to mortgage bond prices.
 The chart below tracks the Fannie Mae 30-year 6.0% coupon.
-The rule is simple: rising bond prices mean falling mortgage rates; falling prices mean rising rates.
-On the right side of the chart, bond prices have rebounded from recent lows, thanks to reassuring statements from Jamie Dimon, Scott Bessent, and the Fed.
+The rule is straightforward: rising bond prices lead to lower mortgage rates, while falling prices drive rates higher.
+The right side of the chart shows prices have bounced higher in response to the lower-than-expected inflation data.
+For rates to move another leg lower, we need to see the Bond bust above $101.50, which it has not done consistently in over 8 months.

 The material contained in this newsletter is provided by a third party to real estate, financial services and other professionals only for their use and the use of their clients.
 The material provided is for informational and educational purposes only and should not be construed as investment and/or mortgage advice.
 Although the material is deemed to be accurate and reliable, we do not make any representations as to its accuracy or completeness and as a result, there is no guarantee it is without errors.